ramiror/spanglish/README.md

 To do egg | Slack off
 Put the leg in | Screw up
 To stretch the leg | To kick the bucket
+There's no your aunt | There's no choice

 ## English -> Spanish